moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ### 4. CMS Translations

-This boilerplate already includes **Internationalization** using [`@moxy/next-intl`](https://github.com/moxystudio/next-intl), this is done by staticaly configuring individual `intl/messages/<locale>.json` per locale.
+This boilerplate already includes **Internationalization** using [`@moxy/next-intl`](https://github.com/moxystudio/next-intl), this is done by statically configuring individual `intl/messages/<locale>.json` per locale.
 You can do this dynamically by moving this static files to a **Contentful** content model and by enabling localization in it.

 #### 1. Defining the content type

-Firstly define the content type that will consist on a list of key/value pairs.
+Firstly, define the content type that will consist on a list of key/value pairs.
 Add the fields necessary to fit your needs, for example `homePageTitle`.

 > ℹ️ Make sure that you enable localization on every field you set in your content type.